$1 \leftrightarrow 2$ Processes of a Sterile Neutrino Around Electroweak Scale in the Thermal Plasma: Numerical Results

 \section{Numerical Results}

 We have scanned the $m_N \in [50,200]$ GeV range by an interval of $1$ GeV.
 For the leptonic sector, both ``particle'' and ``hole'' channels had been included.
-For the bosonic sector, all the transverse, longitudinal vector boson, and the Goldstone, Higgs channels had been considered.
+For the bosonic sector, all the transverse, longitudinal vector bosons, and the Goldstone, Higgs channels had been considered.
 We have enumerated all the $1 \leftrightarrow 2$ possibilities, however, it is unnecessary to plot all of them.
 We sum over the results into 14 channels, and show the meaning of them in Tab.~\ref{ChannelsTab}.
-Notice that the channel $N (W\text{/}Z) \leftrightarrow l^-\text{/}\nu$ had been kinematically forbidden in our interested parameter space, so that they had been neglected.
+Notice that the channel $N (W\text{/}Z) \leftrightarrow l^-\text{/}\nu$ is kinematically forbidden in our interested parameter space, so that they are neglected.
 Compared with the production rate $\gamma_X$, it is more convenient to use the averaged decay width